panglesd/slipshow/docs/syntax.rst

 These attributes are actions that will be executed when a ``pause`` or ``step`` attribute attached to the same element is consumed.
 All of them accepts a value, consisting of the ``id`` of an element to apply the action to.

 ``down``
-  Moves the screen untils the element is at the bottom of the screen.
+  Moves the screen vertically until the element is at the bottom of the screen.

   Accepts ``~duration:FLOAT`` and ``margin:INT``.

 ``up``
-  Moves the screen untils the element is at the top of the screen.
+  Moves the screen vertically until the element is at the top of the screen.

   Accepts ``~duration:FLOAT`` and ``margin:INT``.

 ``center``
-  Moves the screen untils the element is centered.
+  Moves the screen vertically until the element is centered.

+  Accepts ``~duration:FLOAT`` and ``margin:INT``.

+``scroll``
+  Moves the screen vertically until the element is entirely visible on screen, if possible.

   Accepts ``~duration:FLOAT`` and ``margin:INT``.